input-output-hk/cardano-node-wiki/ADR-2-Module-structure.md

 ## Original motivation for `cardano-node` convention

 `cardano-node` currently uses the `Gen.[Path]` convention to identify modules that are exported from a library and `Test.[Path].Gen` for modules that are local to a non-production component.

 This allows for non-library components to define additional generators for itself that are not meant to be in a library without introducing a name conflict.

 It also makes it clear which modules are exported from a library and which are not.

 To distinguish between production and non-production code the convention uses between `Cardano.[Path]` for production code and `[Prefix].Cardano.Path` for non-production code for example `Test.Cardano.[Path]` and `Gen.Cardano.[Path]`.
+The distinction also prevents name collision between local and non-local modules.

 The `Test` prefix was avoided for generators exported from a library because that gives the impression that may be false at some point in the future.
 This is because generators may be used by a tool as well and not just tests.
 For example a tool to generate random transactions.

 # Decision